veebch/thedailygrind/README.md

 - A minimal user interface centers around a numeric value for the grind size and a display of that numeric value for the last 3 grinds.

-- Turn the rotary encoder to select a grind number, press to move to that number.
+- Turn the rotary encoder to select a grind number, after a short pause, the grinder adjusts.

 - Tare function - press rotary encoder to zero (there is a visual setpoint to do this at).